 Common treatments for plantar corns include using gel pads to soften the impact on the plantar corn and using pumice stones to scrape off the outermost layers of the corn.
 The best treatment, however, is a 15 minute long condylectomy—a bone spur removal.
 This procedure is quick and will allow the patient to walk out the same day.
 Treatment will depend on the diagnosis.
 But if a bone spur is causing the plantar corns, then a condylectomy will be the best treatment option available.

-In conclusion, these conditions should be taken seriously and treatment for plantar warts, plantar keratosis and plantar corns should be requested.
+In conclusion, these conditions should be taken seriously, and treatment for plantar warts, plantar keratosis and plantar corns should be requested.
 Some of them can cause much pain if left untreated.
-Plantar corns especially can become a debilitating source of pain for patients and interfere with their ordinary lives and activities.
-Go ahead and make an appointment with your podiatry specialist to diagnose those annoying plantar problems.
+Plantar corns, especially can become a debilitating source of pain for patients and interfere with their ordinary lives and activities.
+Schedule an appointment with your podiatry specialist at Best Foot Doctor NY to diagnose those annoying plantar problems.